-For those interested in how Unity can be a tool for Metaverse-related technologies and applications, we have an eBook, Create VR & mixed reality experiences in Unity | Unity, and a Live Learning series, called Road to the Metaverse is available on Unity Learn.
+For those interested in how Unity can be a tool for Metaverse-related technologies and applications, a Live Learning series, called Road to the Metaverse is available on Unity Learn.

 Skill and Description Learning Objectives Resources Related Certifications Configure VR projects for deployment to various head-mounted displays (HMDs) to ensure compatibility and optimal user experience Unity has built-in tools that allow you to publish to various platforms with the click of a button.
 Some of the platforms require you to tweak some settings, but generally only a few changes are required before publishing.
 Understanding the different platform settings will allow students to share their applications with a wide audience with different hardware and software setups.
 Assessment suggestion: Have students successfully publish a Unity project to two different platforms.
-Deploy applications to tethered and untethered VR headsets Set up a new VR-compatible project for development Select appropriate, recommended settings for publication to a particular platform Build projects on Unity-supported head-mounted displays Unity Learn VR Software Setup Introduction to XR: VR, AR, and MR Foundations Unity Manual Create an XR project

-Design systems that meet user needs
+Deploy applications to tethered and untethered VR headsets Set up a new VR-compatible project for development Select appropriate, recommended settings for publication to a particular platform Build projects on Unity-supported head-mounted displays Unity Learn Introduction to XR: VR, AR, and MR Foundations Unity Manual Unity VR project template Design systems that meet user needs Identify the key features, systems and attributes of a real-time experience Other Resources • Accessibility and inclusion forum